Skip to main content

 Finally, if you already reached full retirement age, but are not yet 70 years old, you could suspend benefits to effectively earn credits to make up for the penalty from taking early.
 Note that if you suspend benefits, ‘spousal benefits’ are also suspended.

 When looking solely at cumulative lifetime benefits, it may be advantageous to wait to take Social Security at age 70.
-Of course, delaying payments can put a strain on other financial resources.
+Of course, delaying payments can put a strain on other financial resources, so Social Security claiming decisions should be made with consideration to your balance sheet.

 One may also consider filing for benefits prior to age 70 if they deem it a bad time to take money out of their investments as a result of a down market.